MarkDHamill/digests/README.md

 # digests
 Digests extension for phpBB 3.1
 Please note that when deployed the extension will go under ext/phpbbservices/digests.
 Only the digests tree is shown here.

+If you download this archive you MUST create a cache directory in the archive at the root level, and give it public read/write permissions (777).

 If you upgrading from the digests mod for phpBB 3.0, please remove the cron job that you created.

-You will need to create a new system cron job for phpBB.
-See https://wiki.phpbb.com/PhpBB3.1/RFC/Modular_cron#Use_system_cron.
+Digests no longer requires that a cron job be run hourly.
+It now uses phpBB's built in cron.php program.
+If traffic is light on your forum, digests may be delivered hours or even days later than the scheduled time.
+However the digest will always contain posts for the date and time requested.